 This discussion time is for mothers and fathers to share ideas and experiences (if they choose to) and ask questions to the group and the teacher.
 The usual things that parents want to discuss are; sleeping, feeding, feelings and emotions, demands of becoming a parent, crying and not being able to put their baby down.

 We teach the traditional and authentic baby massage routine over five weekly sessions.
 Plus, offer an additional 6th session on Saturday afternoons for the working parent to attend.

 Week 1 – Leg Massage

 Week 2 – Stomach massage, including the colic routine (and recap on leg strokes)

 Week 3 – Chest and arms massage (and recap on stomach and legs)

 Week 4 – Face and back massage (and recap all previous strokes)

 Week 5 – Whole body massage and gentle yoga stretches

+To protect babies from over-stimulation, we choose not to mix baby massage with any other new baby programs.
 Our instructors are all fully qualified, insured and hold certification with the International Association of Infant Massage (IAIM).
-The teacher will never massage a baby, the only person to touch or massage in our classes is the parent or caregiver.
+The teacher will never massage a baby.
+The only person to touch or massage in our classes is the parent or caregiver.